-Newest technology solar panels – Metal Wrap Through
+Newest technology photovoltaic panels – Metal Wrap Through

 Metal Wrap Through

-The next step for large-scale production of solar panels are technologies where the power is harvested through contacts at the back of the cell, which are connected to a conductive substrate.
-Such solar cells are also called backside-contacted solar cells, in short ‘back contact’.
+The next step for large-scale production of photovoltaic modules are technologies where the power is harvested through contacts at the back of the cell, which are connected to a conductive substrate.
+Such cells are also called backside-contacted cells, in short ‘back contact’.
 The most promising back-contact technique is ‘Metal Wrap Through’, or MWT.